 Who Can Do Philosophy

-Could philosophers do this work instead?
+So, who can?
+Could philosophers do it, instead?

 But there is a problem.
 Presumably, to philosophise about that discipline requires a serious understanding of it.
 If you are going to do some work after the main work is done, you must understand the work to do it.
 You must understand physics to do philosophy of physics, art to do the philosophy of art, and so on.